 As a popular DIY crafting item, you can make safe toys for parrots.
 You can reuse the leftovers to make:

-- Perches your parrot can chew on and peck at
+- Perches a parrot can chew on and peck at.

-- No-effort toys – hand over the plain roll to your parrot
+- No-effort toys where you hand over the plain roll to a parrot.

 - Cardboard rolls use starch-based glue.
-It’s non-toxic, cheap, and easy to produce
+It’s non-toxic and easy to produce.

-If you’re still concerned, avoid the heavier glue used in fiberboard to seal the fluted layer with the outer layers of cardboard.
+If you remain concerned, avoid the heavier glues used in fiberboard to seal the fluted layer with the outer layers of cardboard.
 In contrast, paperboard uses a much lighter type of glue.

-Regular paper has a higher water content and is thinner than cardboard.
-If your parrot swallows a piece, it will pass through the parrot’s digestive system without harm.
+Paper has a higher water content and is thinner than cardboard.
+If a parrot swallows a piece, it’ll pass through the parrot’s digestive system without harm.

 Is Paper Ink Dangerous To Parrots?

-If your parrot has eaten your notes or wants to play with old mail, don’t worry.
-Most of the inks produced for regular household and office printing are manufactured to be non-toxic.
+Most of the inks produced for regular household and office printing are non-toxic.

-Some commercial inks contain higher levels of copper and zinc.
+Some commercial inks contain more copper and zinc.
 However, these are in such minuscule quantities that they won’t pose a threat.
-As long as your parrot doesn’t swallow several pages, it’ll be fine.

 Can Parrots Chew Cardboard?